veldhub/veld_chain__demo_wordembeddings_multiarch/README.md

 notebook is launched to compare the differently trained vectors on a few sample words.

-The outcome of this training setup on such a small training data set is meant to be illustrative of the reproducibility of the workflows, rather than providing any deeper insight into the wrod contexts of the bible itself.
+The outcome of this training setup on such a small training data set is meant to be illustrative of the reproducibility of the workflows, rather than providing any deeper insight into the word contexts of the bible itself.

 ## requirements